agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 layout: post
 title: Modeling San Francisco Crime Rates - A Spatial Econometric Approach
 ---
 In the following post, I walk through the steps required to build, evaluate, and interpret spatial regression models in Python.
-I'll point out that this post ended up being a LOT longer than I initially thought it would be and I applaud anyone who gets through it.
-However, it turned out to be a really useful exercise for me, helping me flush out all of these concepts and methods.
+I'll point out that this post ended up being a lot longer than I initially thought it would be.
+However, it turned out to be a really useful exercise for me in keeping these methods and tools straight in my head.
 I hope it's beneficial to someone else as well!

 I start with some background on maximum likelihood spatial regression models and then use the Python library ```pysal``` to implement them.
 Based on the data I found freely available, I have decided to do an analysis of crime rates within block groups in San Francisco.
 More specifically, I look to see if police incidents related to "drunkenness" (an official crime category in the SF Police data) occur at a higher rate in areas that have a higher density of bars.
 This is not unlike the types of analyses I have produced for co-authored [papers](https://www.researchgate.net/profile/Andrew_Gaidus), although the models presented here are simpler in that they build directly off of the standard OLS regression.